Login

 Why You Need To Manage International Maternity Leave Effectively

 If you’re new to hiring international talent, you’ll soon discover providing benefits to a global team can be challenging and time-consuming.
-Each country and jurisdiction has its own labor laws and regulations you must follow; maternity leave is just one of them.
+Each country and jurisdiction has its own labour laws and regulations you must follow; maternity leave is just one of them.

 As a global business, you need to understand all the intricacies of providing maternity leave on an international scale to attract and retain talent and remain compliant.
 This includes costs, duration, employee prerequisites, and other employer obligations.
 If you don’t comply, you risk fines or legal action - and employee retention may suffer too!

-Maternity Leave Meaning
+Maternity Leave Definition and Applicability

 Maternity leave is a type of leave that mothers or birthing parents typically take shortly before and after giving birth.
 In some cases, it applies when adopting a child too.
 Maternity leave is defined in local employment law and differs from jurisdiction to jurisdiction.
 It may be paid, unpaid, or paid in part.